HikkaV/DS-ML-Courses/docs/assignment1_sup_ml_cls.rst

 Differences between classification and regression
 =================================================

 The main thing is that the algorithms you already acquainted with, can be used for both regression and classification.
 However to use them for classification, some changes are needed.
 Firstly, instead of producing the discrete number our algorithms have to produce some sign/probability that the data point belongs to one of the predefined classes.
-This can be achivied by converting the linear output into the probability which varies in the interval from 0 to 1 (*sigmoid* function) and then use some threshold function to decide which class it corresponds to (that is how the *logistic regression* works).
+This can be achieved by converting the linear output into the probability which varies in the interval from 0 to 1 (*sigmoid* function) and then use some threshold function to decide which class it corresponds to (that is how the *logistic regression* works).

 .. image:: images/LogClas.png
   :width: 800